Foster Watkins: Philadelphia Eagles

-Later years
+Later life

 Watkins served in the Navy during World War II.
 He held the rank of lieutenant and was released from active duty in 1946.
 In May 1947, Watkins left a position as a high school teacher and coach to engage in farming in Memphis, Tennessee.
 He returned to coaching for a time, then entering private business in 1954.
 He was inducted into the West Texas State University Hall of Champions in 1987 and the Texas Panhandle Sports Hall of Fame in 1995.

 Watkins and his wife, Patricia Ann, had two sons.
 Watkins died in December 2002 at age 86 in Wichita Falls, Texas.